My Week 18 – Renting a Condo in the Big City

 Thursday: I rent a condo in a high rise building

 I live on the ground and park my car on the ground.
 That’s the way I like it.
 But as of tomorrow, I will be living in an alternate universe where I live in the sky and park in an underground cavern.
 Apparently, that’s what happens when you start a job very suddenly in a large metropolis, and your housing options are limited.
-Luckily, my brother has an “agent” (not the secret kind, unfortunately, because it would be great to see how long HE could last with a gigantic wooden spike under his fingernail), who was willing to show me condos.
+Luckily, my brother has an “agent” (not the secret kind, unfortunately, because it would be great to see how long he could last with a gigantic wooden spike under his fingernail), who was willing to show me condos.
 Actually, it ended up being “condo” singular, because downtown properties get snatched up faster than Titus grabbing a dish out of the sink (which he will do the second you’re not looking, then carry it into the breakfast room in his mouth, and lick it clean).
 So the agent arranged a showing at the one condo left in all of Toronto, and we arrived there at noon.
 The actual listing showed this pristine, empty apartment, so none of us were prepared when we opened the door and the place was crammed from top to bottom with someone else’s crap.
 And I mean CRAP.
 My dad and brother had come with me because Ken had to work, and they were both like “Oh, look at all the light” and “It’s so roomy” (it’s 624 square feet and costs more than the mortgage for my house), at which point the door to the second bedroom opened and a half-dressed woman peeked out.
 We were all taken aback, and the agent said something like “We have an appointment—is it OK that we look around?”
 She kind of nodded, then disappeared back into the room and shut the door.
 You couldn’t really move around to see much—they were getting ready to move out, but it was like that show Hoarders—there were little pathways between all the stuff (use your imagination), and you couldn’t get to the periphery of anything, plus the half-naked lady was in the one bedroom and we had to ask her if we could look at it.
 She kind of stood to one side, and there was underwear everywhere, and I was having major doubts about the whole thing.
 Then my brother was like, “Look—what a great balcony—it runs from the living room all the way to the bedroom!”, and then I realized that we were on the 27TH FLOOR, and there was no way I was EVER going out onto that balcony.
 I don’t have a fear of heights; I just have an intense fear of falling FROM THEM.
 But it was the only place left in town, and it was right across the street from my office, which meant no commuting, especially if I launched myself off the balcony and parasailed down to the street (which would only happen if I was, in fact, a secret agent trying to elude enemy agents).

 The next two days were absolute chaos as I tried to arrange insurance, hydro, first and last month’s rent and a whole lot of other things that I’ve NEVER done before.
 As is my usual way, I made a fool of myself on more than one occasion through my sheer naiveté: